 common box - ball

 Plants are supplied singularly.
-Shown with gift wrap suggestion.
-Gift wrap is available during the checkout as a option
+Shown with gift wrap suggestion, this is not included in the price.
+Gift wrap is available during the checkout as a option.

 - Position: partial shade